Skip to content

 public class thread1{

-public static void main(String[] arg) throws Exception {
+public static void main(String[] arg)throws Exception {

-// Initialize current thread
+// init current thread

 // display

-System.out.println("Current thread: " + main.getName());
+System.out.println("Thread courant : " + main.getName());

-// change the name
+// we change the name

 main.setName("myMainThread");

-// verification
+// check

-System.out.println("Current thread: " + main.getName());
+System.out.println("Thread courant : " + main.getName());

 // infinite loop